Hydrogen 101

 The goal is to begin production of the first green hydrogen by the fall season of 2025.
 At this time, Salish Elements needs to obtain permits for construction and operation, guarantee a hydro power rate, build the necessary components to produce the hydrogen, and purchase equipment.

 The economic benefits will be shared equitably based upon contributions to project success.
-Salish Elements values community ownership and benefits that will be shared amongst community members who’ve contributed and supported the success of the project.
+Salish Elements values community ownership and benefits that will be shared amongst stakeholders who have contributed to and supported the success of the project.
 The wider global community and the environment will also benefit significantly as we rely less on fossil fuels and develop clean energy projects like this.

 Indigenous First Nations and remote communities that rely on diesel, as well as heavy haul transportation fleets running in interior and Northern B.C will use the fuel in the short term and long term.